Ocean Wind 1: Environmental impact statement (EIS)

-Record of cecision (ROD) and final approvals
+Record of Decision (ROD) and final approvals

 In July 2023, a joint record of decision (ROD) was issued by BOEM, NOAA, NMFS, and USAC for Ocean Wind 1.
 This document confirmed BOEM's approval of the project's Construction and Operations Plan (COP), NMFS's issuance of a Letter of Authorization (LOA) under the Marine Mammal Protection Act (MMPA), and USACE’s issuance of permits under the Rivers and Harbors Act (RHA) of 1899, the Clean Water Act (CWA), and the Marine Protection, Research, and Sanctuaries Act (MPRSA), all of which were necessary for the project to commence construction.
 The ROD adhered to the National Environmental Policy Act (NEPA) and incorporated mitigation measures to minimize adverse environmental impacts across multiple sectors.
 These measures included protections for marine archaeological resources, requirements for archaeological monitoring during onshore construction in sensitive areas, visual impact mitigation, and regulations on vessel operation.
 Additional stipulations covered aircraft detection lighting, debris prevention, avian and bat protection, fisheries management, high-frequency radar interference reduction, and safeguards for protected marine species.
 The ROD outlined requirements for foundation scour protection monitoring and cable protection to mitigate potential seabed impacts.
 BOEM officially announced the final approval of the COP under the "Preferred Alternative" on July 5, 2023, selecting Alternative A (Proposed Action) in conjunction with Alternative E (Submerged Aquatic Vegetation Avoidance).
 This decision allowed for the installation of up to 98 wind turbine generators (WTGs) and three offshore substations (OSS) off the coast of New Jersey, with export cables making landfall in Ocean County and Cape May County.